beatrizamante/docker-crud-devops/docs/source/explainingYAML.rst

-Explaining the creation of the YAML file:
+Creation of YAML Docker Compose file
 ----------------------------------------

 It is necessary to have a CRUD coded in PHP for this tutorial.
 In any case, the files used to upload on the application are stored in this tutorial,